Individual Retirement Accounts (IRAs)

 How to decide:

-- Consider a traditional IRA if you qualify for the up-front deduction and think your tax bracket will be much lower when you retire than it is today.
+- Consider a traditional IRA if you qualify for the up-front deduction and think your tax bracket will be lower when you retire than it is today.

 - Choose a Roth IRA if you think your tax bracket will be higher when you retire—an important consideration if you haven't yet reached your peak earning years.